D-S-L/probability-based_models/README.md

 ## Markov Chain

 There is just status `transaction` in the model.
-Using the previous status to obtain the probability distribution of the next status
+Using the previous status to obtain the probability distribution of the next status.
 <img width="300" alt="image" src="https://user-images.githubusercontent.com/39432361/156053942-df9bccf4-b9a6-4fbc-a9cb-27e6547b5598.png">